 Some frameworks may not include a built-in admin interface, and developers may need to use third-party solutions or build their own.

-3. ORM and Database Abstraction
+3. ORM and database abstraction

 Django comes with its own Object-Relational Mapping (ORM) system, allowing developers to interact with databases using Python code rather than raw SQL.
 This promotes database abstraction and portability across different database backends.